Divorce the Story

 I learned some valuable lessons that day.
 First and foremost, to listen to my gut on another level.
 Second, to ask a few more questions before I work with someone new.
 Third, once I’ve established some clarity of a person’s mental health, then I can move forward into the deeper work.

 What else I learned was that I was vulnerable to the ramblings of someone who needed much more help than I could provide.
 You see, this woman, let loose on me.
 The words were ugly, hateful, demeaning, and wounded the part of me that, at times, believes I’m not-good-enough.

 The wound was buried, and it took me some time to divorce the stories I kept telling myself.
 Who am I to think I could help anyone?
 What in the world was I thinking about becoming a coach?
 What right did I have to be working in this field?
 The questions promoting self-doubt finally ceased.
 I climbed out of my toilet bowl, thinking, and was ready to re-write the story.

 So, when I completed my run, I came into my office and wrote myself a note to write this blog and divorce the story and marry the truth.

-I had already played the tape of the session over and over in my head enough times to review what transpired.
+Playing the negative aspects of the session over and over in my head wasn’t helpful.
 What could I have done differently?
 Where did the session take a-turn?
-And, more questions to help me get clear on my part of the session and hers too.
+And more questions to help me get clear on my part of the session and hers too.

 In writing this blog, I am marrying the truth.